All Episodes

 It's Wednesday, October 1st.

 Welcome to a new episode of System Update, our live nightly show that airs every Monday through Friday at 7 p.m.
+Eastern, exclusively here on Rumble, the free speech alternative to YouTube.

 We'll examine what Trump really meant by that and what the implications of it might be.

-Though the judicial decision employs somewhat, I guess unjudicial rhetoric, the holding of the decision is absolutely correct and more vital than ever.
+Though the judicial decision employs somewhat, I guess, unjudicial rhetoric, the holding of the decision is absolutely correct and more vital than ever.

-Masoud Ron uh Rangiwale is an emergency physician who just last month returned from a two-week mission in Gaza.
+Masood Rangiwale is an emergency physician who just last month returned from a two-week mission in Gaza.

-He's one of those uh many medical workers, physicians, and nurses who have gone to Gaza and then comes back and describes what they've seen and helped be with us tonight to describe in his own words as a firsthand witness exactly what he's been seeing in Gaza during his time there.
+He's one of those many medical workers, physicians, and nurses who have gone to Gaza and then comes back and describes what they've seen.

-As before we get to all that, a couple of quick program notes.
+Before we get to all that, a couple of quick program notes.

-You can listen to every episode 12 hours after the first broadcast live here on Rumble on Spotify, Apple, and all the major podcasting platforms, which if we rate, review, and follow our program, it really helps spread the visibility of our show.
+You can listen to every episode 12 hours after the first broadcast live here on Rumble on Spotify, Apple, and all the major podcasting platforms, which if you rate, review, and follow our program, it really helps spread the visibility of our show.

 Finally, as independent journalists, independent media, we do rely upon the support of our viewers and members, which you can participate in by joining our locals community where you get a wide array of exclusive benefits.